-New in 2021:
+New in 2022:

-- All the logfiles include data of the BLE beacons deployed in the operational area.
-The beacon density and location depends on the particular subarea.
-All beacons share the same configuration to emit the BLE advertisements. - The sampling rate has been limited to 100 Hz - Wi-Fi and BLE data may behave differently depending on the smartphone.
+- All the logfiles include data of the BLE beacons but there is no official BLE infrastructure in the building, information can belong to beacons we do not operate or other devices. - The sensors sampling rate has been limited to 100 Hz but some smartphones have higher rate - Wi-Fi and BLE data may behave differently depending on the smartphone.
 Please, have in mind that Wi-Fi data may not be trustable in the smartphones with Android 10 and Android 11.
+In some Android 10-12 smpartphones we have disabled limitations on Wi-Fi collection. - The area cover a semi-outdoor patio on the ground floor and two outdoor areas with four entry points to the building. - Each of the three trials are performed over different evaluation logfiles, which correspond to different data collection sessions performed on the same path but not at the same time.

 Important note: the key points (landmarks) are not publicly available in evaluation logfile and they will be inserted by the organizers using the timestamp in the submitted files.
 In Track 3, the data recording starts in apptimestamp 0.
-In the evaluation logfile, the apptimestamp 0 corresponds to 1626257042000 (Wed Jul 14 12:04:02 GMT+02:00 2021) in Unix Timestamp.
+For each of the three evaluation logfiles, the apptimestamp 0 corresponds to: